CameronScarpati/student-activity-tracker/student-activity-tracker.md

 1. I want to create a user system (Using school emails) to add friends and see their profiles and data.
 2. I want users to be able to control privacy to prevent just anyone from looking at their information and control their friends to see certain things as well.

-*After deliberation with other students, this is probably the biggest difference between this project and other projects with similar functionalities and can ==motivate students in a competitive, collaborative way==.*
+*After deliberation with other students, this is probably the biggest difference between this project and other projects with similar functionalities and can __motivate students in a competitive, collaborative way__.*